sethbrasile/personal-blog/content/posts/protect-your-services-with-an-immutable-reverse-proxy-fail2ban-and-cloudflare-part-1/index.md

 Generally speaking, just like irl thieves, attackers are looking for _easy_ targets, so the more difficult you make it for them, the more likely they are to move on to the next target.

 Let's work through this scenario: An attacker has found that your IP address has some ports opened.
-They may have found your IP address by probing DNS records and found that GoDaddy URL that you pointed at your IP address last year, or maybe they did a scan across a public IP range and found that you're responding in some way on a port or two (remember that "hanging" or "not responding" is just as good as a response for these purposes).
+They may have found your IP address by probing DNS records and found that GoDaddy URL that you pointed at your IP address last year, or maybe they did a scan across a public IP range and found that you're responding in some way on a port or two (remember that depending on the methods available to this specific attacker, "hanging" or "not responding" can be just as good as a response, so we need to be careful in the _way_ in which we don't respond).
 Or maybe they found your IP address in a data breach or in [Shodan](https://www.shodan.io) and are just trying to see if you're still vulnerable.

 This attacker is likely to be using automated tools to scan for open ports, identify services running on those ports, and exploit known vulnerabilities in those services or the servers they're hosted on.
 They're not specifically targeting you, they're just looking for easy targets.
 They're likely to move on to the next target if they encounter any resistance or if they find that you're not an easy target.
 They run a few scripts against your IP, they don't work, they move on.